Stock Trading Platform

 Users valued clean, modern, and thoughtful design.

 There was a strong preference for brands that resembled tech companies in design over a traditional bank.
-Lots of white space, vibrant colors and illustrations and thoughtful micro interactions were scored favorably while reserved palettes, flat iconography and stock photos were viewed as outdated and possibly intimidating.
+Lots of white space, vibrant colors and illustrations and thoughtful micro interactions scored favorably with users, while reserved palettes, flat iconography and stock photos were viewed as outdated and possibly intimidating.

 The existing experience scored well on usability tests.

-The existing app and web experience scored well enough with users, letting us know the core experience shouldn’t change too much but there was room for improvement in accessibility and limiting actions that took them out of the experience.
+The existing app and web experience scored well enough with users, indicating the core experience shouldn’t change too much.
+However, there was room for improvement in accessibility and limiting actions that took users out of the experience.

 Our research showed users needed simpler financial education.